 Training Day Nutrition

 On training days where you'll be exposed to seriously intense workouts—like the kind in my popular growth plans The 12-Week Muscle-Building Trainer or DTP: 4 Weeks to Maximum Muscle—you'll require more carbohydrates.
 Carbs are what feed your muscles the performance-enhancing fuel they need to power through crazy volume.
 Carbohydrates are also protein sparing, meaning that they'll keep your body from breaking down muscle tissue for fuel.
-This is why they account for half of your daily calorie intake.
+This is why they account for half of your -.

 Training day macro breakdown: